gabrielstonee/gabrielstonee/README.md

 <p align="left">

   Hey there!
 I'm passionate about quality assurance and software engineering.
 I take pride in ensuring products meet the highest standards.
 As a <strong>QA engineer</strong>, (and, sometimes, a  <strong>Back End</strong>) developer) I thrive in refining processes, implementing robust testing methodologies, and collaborating closely with teams to deliver top-notch solutions.
 Beyond tech, I'm a dedicated cat owner, cherishing the playful moments and companionship these fluffy creatures
   bring.
-I Looking forward to connect and contribute to innovative projects within the tech community!
+I am looking forward to connect and contribute to innovative projects within the tech community!
 </p>

 <p align="left">